- What does a faint line on drug test mean?

 A faint line on a drug test is considered a NEGATIVE TEST RESULT, which means the test has not detected any trace of that particular substance.
+To take a urine drug test for pre-employment drug testing or just to be sure, order here.

 The most commonly used among various methods of drug testing is the urine drug test since it is quick, cost efficient and accurate.
 Urine drug test is employed to detect the presence of certain illegal drugs and prescription medications (cocaine, marijuana, methamphetamines, PCP, methadone, opioids and many others).